Manav-Khandurie/Manav-Khandurie/README.md

 - 🧐 My research interests are with **Cloud, DevOps, Web-Dev**, etc.
 - 💼 I’m pursuing a _Bachelor's Degree_ in _Computer Science Engineering_.
 - 💬 Ask me about anything, I would like to answer.
-- 📫 Please email via manavkhandurie@gmail.com to reach me.
+- 📫 Please email via manavkhandurie@gmail.com .

 <br>
 <details>